 - a.
-Click Servers > Application Servers > server_name. - b.
-Click End Points > New under Additional Properties. - c.
-Select ORB_LISTENER_ADDRESS from the End Point Name field in the Configuration panel. - d.
+Click Servers > Application Servers > server_name > End Points. - b.
+Select ORB_LISTENER_ADDRESS from the End Point Name field in the Configuration panel. - c.
 Enter the IP address, the fully qualified DNS host name, or the DNS host name by itself in the Host field.
-For example, if the host name is myhost, the fully qualified DNS name can be myhost.myco.com and the IP address can be 155.123.88.201. - e.
+For example, if the host name is myhost, the fully qualified DNS name can be myhost.myco.com and the IP address can be 155.123.88.201. - d.
 Enter the port number in the Port field.
 The port number specifies the port for which the service is configured to accept client requests.
 The port value is used in conjunction with the host name.
-Using the previous example, the port number might be 9000. - 4.
-Click Security > Authentication Protocol > SAS Inbound to select the SSL settings used for inbound requests from SAS clients.
-Remember that the SAS protocol is used to interoperate with previous releases.
-When configuring the key store and trust store files in the SSL configuration, these files need the right information for interoperating with previous releases of WebSphere Application
+Using the previous example, the port number might be 9000. - Click Security > Authentication Protocol > z/SAS Inbound to select the SSL settings used for inbound requests from z/SAS clients.